wdamron/arm/INSTRUCTIONS.md

 ## STSMAXLB

+Atomic signed maximum on byte in memory, without return: an alias of LDSMAXB, LDSMAXAB, LDSMAXALB, LDSMAXLB.

 ```
 stsmaxlb Wd, [Xn|SP]
 ```

 ## STSMAXLH

+Atomic signed maximum on halfword in memory, without return: an alias of LDSMAXH, LDSMAXAH, LDSMAXALH, LDSMAXLH.

 ```
 stsmaxlh Wd, [Xn|SP]
 ```

 ## STSMIN

+Atomic signed minimum on word or doubleword in memory, without return: an alias of LDSMIN, LDSMINA, LDSMINAL, LDSMINL.

 ```
 stsmin Wd, [Xn|SP]